 If even your health insurance doesn’t cover all of your bills, you may be left to pay for some of your losses out of pocket.
 That makes it essential to examine your insurance policy before you have an accident.

-You have a right to the PIP benefits that you bought to comply with Florida’s no-fault insurance laws.
-You may be in a situation where the insurance company won’t pay you the PIP benefits that you deserve.
+You have a right to the PIP benefits you bought to comply with Florida’s no-fault insurance laws.
+You may be in a situation where the insurance company won’t pay you the PIP benefits you deserve.

 If the insurance company doesn’t pay you what you deserve, you can bring a claim to enforce your PIP benefits.

 If your injuries are outside of the no-fault system

 If you have extremely serious injuries or car accident injuries that result in permanent disfigurement, you can go outside of Florida’s no-fault insurance system to bring your claim directly against the other driver.